Alireza-Rajoli-Nowdeh/CSI_Data_Gathering/ESP32_Setup_Guide_Alireza.md

 With these updates and proper configurations, ensure you enable the CSI option in menuconfig under Component Config > Wi-Fi > CSI.
 Missing this step will prevent you from collecting CSI data effectively.

-## 📸 CSI Data Sample
-Here is an actual sample screenshot of CSI data received on the ESP32 console:

 ## ✅ Conclusion
 This guide simplifies and fixes the ESP32 CSI setup process.
 It resolves all major obstacles I faced and improves on the original documentation provided in the CSI_Data_Gathering repository.